 Date Ref.
-Description November 19 Qualitative description and datasheet Technology description revised and updated, Updated data sheet for large utility scale PV systems, New data sheet for large utility scale PV systems with single axis tracker, Updated description of losses of small and medium sized systems equivalent to data sheets of utility scale systems November 18 Qualitative description Qualitative description for financial data added July 18 Data sheet Updated data sheets for small and medium sized systems October 17 Data sheet Updated data sheets for large utility scale PV systems
+Description November 18 Qualitative description Qualitative description for financial data added July 18 Data sheet Updated data sheets for small and medium sized systems October 17 Data sheet Updated data sheets for large utility scale PV systems

-A solar cell is a semiconductor component that generates electricity when exposed to solar irradiation.
+A solar cell is a semiconductor component that generates electricity when exposed to light.
 For practical reasons several solar cells are typically interconnected and laminated to (or deposited on) a glass pane in order to obtain a mechanical ridged and weathering protected solar module.
-The photovoltaic (PV) modules are typically $1.6-2.1~\text{m}^2$ in size and have a power density in the range $160-220~\text{W}p$ pr. m2.
-They are sold with a product warranty of typically ten to twelve years, a power warranty of minimum 25 years and an expected lifetime of more than 30-35 years depending on the type of cells and encapsulation method.
+The photovoltaic (PV) modules are typically $1-2~\text{m}^2$ in size and have a power density in the range $100-210~\text{W}p$ pr. m2.
+They are sold with a product guarantee of typically two-five years, a power warranty of minimum 25 years and an expected lifetime of more than 30 years.